olivermaska/2023ws_do_om/blog.md

 - Define the organizational structure using circles.

 Role Definition:
-- Define roles, accountability's, and expectations for each position within the organization.
+- Define roles, accountabilities, and expectations for each position within the organization.
 - This also includes broader roles related to decision-making and governance.

 Transparency: